Fire Protection Engineer

 Anadarko Industries LLC

-Duties and Responsibilities
+Duties and Responsibilities In this dynamic role, you will:

 Qualifications

-• Bachelor’s degree in Fire Protection Engineering / Fire Protection Engineering Technology, OR
+• Bachelor’s degree in Fire Protection Engineering/Fire Protection Engineering Technology, OR

-• Bachelor’s degree in Mechanical Engineering with 5 years of Fire Protection Engineering experience, OR
+• Bachelor’s degree in Mechanical Engineering with 5 years of fire protection engineering experience, OR

-• Associate’s degree in Fire Protection with 10 years of fire protection engineering experience
+• Associate’s degree in Fire Protection with 10 years of fire protection engineering experience.

-• Professional Engineering License is preferred but not required
+• Professional Engineering License is preferred but not required.

 PLEASE SUBMIT PDF FILE.
 Upload your Cover Letter or any other relevant file.
 Max. file size: 64 MB.